PaulWebster/RadioFrance/README.md

 Concerts Radio France
 La Jazz
 La Contemporaine
-Ocora Monde
+Ocora Musiques du Monde
 Piano Zen
 Evenementielle / Classique Kids / B.O.
 (Films)

 **Mouv' stations supported:**
 Mouv'
 ~~Mouv'Xtra~~ (Replaced by 100% Mix)
-Classics, DanceHall, R'N'B, Rap US, Rap Français, 100% Mix, Kids'n Family
+Classics, DanceHall, R'N'B, Rap US, Rap Français, 100% Mix, Kids'n Family, Sans Blabla

 **Other Radio France (general) stations supported:**
-France Inter
 France Info
 France Culture
-Frnce Bleu (40+ stations)
+ici (40+ stations)

 Note: Radio France does not always provide track information in a timely manner - so if you find that sometimes no new details arrive then check on the broadcaster's site or their mobile app to see if they have the same problem.